-How much wouldf you pay to buy money?
-No, I’m not talking about fake notes, but a note from the British Treasury printed after the Second World War.
-The One Million Pound note went under the hammer, and fetched a stunning £56,000 ($87,360).
-The immortal piece of history came into auction with an estimated sale price of £40,000 by Dix Noonan and Webb in London and is a uni-faced note, one of only two that is believed to exist.
-Dated to 30th AUGUST 1948 the note sports the serial number D 000007 and the signature of E E Bridges, then Secretary to the Treasury.
+How much would you pay to buy money?
+No, I’m not talking about fake notes, but a note from the British Treasury printed after World War II.
+The One Million Pound note went under the hammer and fetched a stunning £56,000 ($87,360).
+The immortal piece of history came into the auction with an estimated sale price of £40,000 by Dix Noonan and Webb in London and is a uni-faced note, one of only two believed to exist.
+Dated to 30th AUGUST 1948, the note sports the serial number D 000007 and E E Bridges’ signature, then Secretary to the Treasury.

-Printed at the Bank of England, the note sports a standard white watermarked paper with green ink as opposed to the black print that can be generally seen.
+Printed at the Bank of England, the note sports a standard white watermarked paper with green ink instead of the black print that can be generally seen.
 It was stamped “CANCELLED” ad on the 6th October 1948.
-It is touted that the all the notes were destroyed by the issue bank barring two bearing the serial numbers D 000007 and D 000008, each for One Million Pounds.
+It is touted that all the notes were destroyed by the issuing bank barring two bearing the serial numbers D 000007 and D 000008, each for One Million Pounds.